ehando/march_madness/README.md

 ---

 2. We used the ggplot function to visualize a hypothetical match up between team 1 and team 2
+- We choose a bar graph to easily see the difference in the total score between the 2 selected teams

  ```
     output$plot_01 <- renderPlot({